Made from pasteurized or unpasteurized goat's and sheep's milk

 Calcium content: 493 mg/100g

 Feta is undoubtedly one of the most famous Greek cheeses.
 In fact, Feta occupies 70% stake in Greek cheese consumption.
-The cheese is protected by EU legislations and only those cheeses manufactured in Macedonia, Thrace, Thessaly, Central Mainland Greece, the Peloponnese and Lesvos can be called ‘feta’.
+The cheese is protected by EU legislation and only those cheeses manufactured in Macedonia, Thrace, Thessaly, Central Mainland Greece, the Peloponnese, Lesvos and Island of Kefalonia can be called ‘feta’.
 Similar cheeses produced elsewhere in the eastern Mediterranean and around the Black Sea, outside the EU, are often called ‘white cheese’.